eneerge/Powershell-Securely-Store-Encrypted-Credentials/README.md

 If you have not mitigated psexec using the TokenFilterPolicy configuration (see https://learn.microsoft.com/en-us/troubleshoot/windows-server/windows-security/user-account-control-and-remote-restriction), psexec could be utilized to read the contents of the registry and/or decrypt the contents if they are able to login with the correct user account.

-#Installer Scripts
+#WriteCreds Script
 -------------
-The installer scripts contain the plain text credentials that will be encrypted and then written to the HKCU of the user running the script.
+The WriteCreds script contains the plain text credentials that will be encrypted and then written to the HKCU of the user running the script.

-For security purposes, these scripts should be migrated off the server and stored in a secure location after use.
-IE: Use 7-zip to zip them up with AES encryption and a password and move the encrypted archive to your secure store at another location.
+For security purposes, this script should be migrated off the server and stored in a secure location after use.
+IE: Use 7-zip to zip with AES encryption and a password and move the encrypted archive to your secure store at another location.

-#Read Scripts
+#ReadCreds Script
 ------------
-These scripts read an encrypted value from the registry and decrypt it.
-They can be called by other scripts/tools to pull in the desired credentials.
+This script reads an encrypted value from the registry and decrypts it.
+It can be called by other scripts/tools to pull in the desired credentials.

 #Notes
 -------------
 The secrets must be installed by each user who will be referencing them.
 This is because the encryption is based on the user's login and the secrets can only be decrypted by the user who wrote them.
 The script uses DPAPI to accomplish this task.

-For example, if jsmith and jjones need to access a credential, you will need to run the "installer" script for each user account.
+For example, if jsmith and jjones need to access a credential, you will need to run the "WriteCreds" script for each user account.
-When you run the installer script, it writes to the user who is running the script's registry an encrypted value.
+When you run the WriteCreds script, it writes to the user who is running the script's registry an encrypted value.
 This encrypted value is only accessible to that user.
 Additionally, the encrypted value will be different for each user and each user can only decrypt the data in their own registry.
 IE: jsmith will not be able to decrypt jjones' encrypted value even if he were able to see it.